How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Cross-promote your LinkedIn page on other social platforms like Facebook, Instagram, or X (Twitter).
 This is especially effective if you already have a strong presence on these channels.

-Why this works: People who follow you elsewhere are already interested in your content.
-By promoting LinkedIn, you give them another way to stay connected.
+People who follow you elsewhere are already interested in your content.
+By promoting your LinkedIn presence, you give them another way to stay connected.

 Promote your LinkedIn page on other social platforms